Last Updated: May 4th, 2022 at 4:16 pm

-If you’ve been convicted of a crime in the state of Florida, you may be facing probation at some point in your future.
+If you’ve been convicted of a crime in the state of Florida, you may be facing probation at some point in the future.
 While there are some similarities between probation and parole, very few people are eligible for parole.
-As a South Florida probation violation attorney, Matt Shafran of Weinstein Legal has helped hundreds of probationers and parolees defend themselves when they stand accused of a violation.
+As a Florida probation violation lawyer, Matt Shafran of Weinstein Legal has helped hundreds of probationers and parolees defend themselves when they stand accused of a violation.
 He shares his insights about the probation and parole processes in this article.

 Parole vs. Probation – Understanding the Difference

 Parole has become an exceedingly rare thing in the state of Florida, but probation is used as a common alternative to incarceration.
 If you are not already serving a long-term prison sentence, you may be eligible for probation but not parole.